 In Which Situations Are Burnouts A Good Idea?

 If you’re a drag racer, you’ll already be familiar with burnouts and the most effective ways to do them.
-In drag racing, burnouts are vital.
+In drag racing, burnouts are crucial.
 Warmer tires are stickier tires, meaning the car can find traction and launch off the start line more quickly.

 - Use your own land (or land belonging to a friend you have permission to use).
 Ensure it’s safe and there’s nothing directly in front of you.